 4. Discourages consumption of harmful products

-Alcohol and cigarettes are being taxed, that’s why their prices go up.
-By taxing such products, people are turned off by their price, thereby saving them from consuming harmful items.
+Alcohol and cigarettes are heavily taxed.
+By taxing such products, people are discouraged by their price, thereby saving them from consuming harmful items.

 Indirect taxes and direct taxes differ in many ways, but the most common is how they are paid.

-- From the name itself, direct tax is paid directly to the government while the indirect tax is paid indirectly.
-It means that though it is imposed on a particular company or supplier, it can pass the tax on to its consumers, ultimately transferring the burden to the latter.
+From the name itself, direct tax is paid directly to the government while the indirect tax is paid indirectly.
+It means that though it is imposed on a particular company or supplier that can pass the tax on to consumers, ultimately transferring the burden to the latter.

-- Direct taxes, on the one hand, are taken from an individual’s earnings while indirect taxes are imposed on goods that consumers buy.
+Direct taxes, on the one hand, are taken from an individual’s earnings, while indirect taxes are imposed on goods that consumers buy.
 Furthermore, direct taxes are calculated based on the paying capacity of the individual.
-Indirect taxes, on the other, do not look at the consumer’s ability to pay but is the same for everyone who buys the goods or services.
+Indirect taxes, on the other hand, do not look at the consumer’s ability to pay but are the same for everyone who buys the goods or services.

 Examples of indirect taxes are excise tax, VAT, and service tax.
 Examples of direct taxes are income tax, personal property tax, real property tax, and corporate tax.